 Put back the fun and romance into your marriage today by following these seven easy ways to rekindle the spark in your relationship.

 - Smile – be happy.
-A cheerful person automatically brings happiness to others.… Continue reading
+A cheerful person automatically brings happiness to others.
+Look… Continue reading

 Does the thought of talking sex with your partner bring you outside of your comfort zone?
 Do you feel really awkward talking about sex?